Damocles (pronounced dam-uh-kleez)

 In mythology

 In Classical mythology, Damocles was a sycophantic courtier at the court of King Dionysius II of Syracuse.
 Damocles was heard to say Dionysius must be very happy living the life of a king and on hearing of this, the ruler offered to let him live like that for a day.
 Delighted, Damocles accepted and was placed on a throne, attended by servants serving him the finest wines at a most lavish banquet.
 Hours into the feast, Damocles chanced to look up and saw, just above his head, a razor-sharp dangling sword, suspended by a single strand from the tail of a horse.
 Shocked at the risk to his life, Damocles asked the king why the blade was there.
 Dionysius explained it was so Damocles might fully experience the life of a king, including the constant sense of danger powerful people must endure.
-Damocles asked to be excused from the feast and be allowed to return to his humble station; the king granting his request.
-The original meaning from Antiquity, the sword symbolizing the constant threats powerful people face, has changed over time, now referring to any looming threat, not just those afflicting the rich and powerful.
+Damocles asked to be excused from the feast and be allowed to return to his humble station; the king granted his request.
+The original meaning from Antiquity (the sword symbolizing the constant threats implicit in the possession of power), has in recent years been diluted by misuse, the term often used to refer to any looming threat.

-Comrade Khrushchev's Damoclean sword: A depiction of 30 October 1961 test of Soviet AN-602 hydrogen bomb (Царь-бомба (Tsar Bomba, known also by the Soviet code names Ivan or Vanya (the Pentagon preferred Tsar Bomb)).
-The most powerful nuclear weapon ever detonated, the design was technically capable of being able to be produced in a form which would have yielded some 100 megatons but the Soviets built it in smaller form (1) to reduce fall-out and (2) the bomber would have time to escape from the critical blast zone.
-For a long time the US estimated the yield at 54 megatons and the Russians at 58 but after the fall of the Soviet Union in 1991, it was confirmed the true yield was 50-51 megatons.
+A depiction of 30 October 1961 test of Soviet AN-602 hydrogen bomb (Царь-бомба (Tsar Bomba, known also by the Soviet code names Ivan or Vanya (the Pentagon preferred Tsar Bomb)).
+The most powerful nuclear weapon ever detonated, the design technically was capable of being produced in a form which would have yielded some 100 megatons but the Soviets built it in a smaller scale to (1) reduce the fall-out radius and (2) ensure the bomber would have time to escape the critical blast zone.
+For a long time the US estimated the yield at 54 megatons and the Russians at 58 but, after the fall of the Soviet Union in 1991, it was confirmed the true yield was 50-51 megatons.
+That the 100 megaton test never took place was an indication of change in the Kremlin; comrade Stalin (1878-1953; Soviet leader 1924-1953) would have ordered the bigger bomb built and dropped, the risk of sacrificing one aircraft and its crew an acceptable loss for the impression such a blast would have made on minds in Western capitals.
+When making a point, comrade Stalin liked to be able to say "They have understood my language".

 No comments: